⚡ Electrical Tips

 How many safety switches does my home need?

 At minimum, one for each circuit group.
-A typical 3-bedroom Brisbane home has 2-4 safety switches covering power, lighting, and dedicated circuits (like air conditioning or EV chargers).
+A typical 3-bedroom Brisbane home has 2–4 safety switches covering power, lighting, and dedicated circuits (common for air conditioners — see our Brisbane air conditioning installers guide for how dedicated circuits factor into a split or ducted install) and EV chargers).
 Best practice is one safety switch per circuit for maximum protection.

 Can I replace a safety switch myself?